 Bread is a big deal!

 To Ukrainians, bread is kind of a big deal.
 In fact, Ukrainians regard bread as one of the holiest of foods.
-Not only is it brought to church on Easter Sunday as an offering, it used to greet honored guests at home.
-Ukrainians celebrate almost every holiday and special occasion (like weddings and anniversaries) with bread.
-And if you ever have the honor of attending a traditional Ukrainian wedding, you will marvel at the towers of elaborately decorated breads.
+Not only is Ukrainian Easter bread brought to church on Easter Sunday as an offering, but it is also used to greet honored guests at home.

 For this Ukrainian Easter Babka recipe, you'll need:

-*see recipe card for quantities
+*Please see recipe card for full list of ingredients and quantities

-📖Variations
+📖Variations & Substitutions

 - Raisins - You can use any type of raisins (regular, sultana, or golden raisins work best).
 However, not everyone is a fan, so skip them if you prefer.

-- Gluten free option: Replace all- purpose flour with: 3 and ⅔ cups rice flour
+- Gluten-free option: Replace all-purpose flour with 3 and ⅔ cups rice flour

 - Orange flavor - you can use fresh lemon juice and lemon zest instead (although I highly recommend the orange flavor)!